On the error bound in a combinatorial central limit theorem

 In this paper, we give a different proof of the combinatorial central limit theorem.
-Our result gives a third-moment bound with an explicit constant under the setting of Ho and Chen.
+Our result gives a third-moment bound with an explicit constant under the setting of Ho and Chen \cite{HoCh78}.
 Our approach is by Stein's method of exchangeable pairs and the use of a concentration inequality.
-The use of an exchangeable pair simplifies the construction of a Stein identity as compared to the construction in \cite{HoCh78}, \cite{NeSu05} and \cite{NeRe12}.
+The use of an exchangeable pair simplifies the construction of a Stein identity as compared to the construction in Ho and Chen \cite {HoCh78}, Neammanee and Suntornchost \cite{NeSu05} and Neammanee and Rerkruthairat \cite{NeRe12}.

-Stein's method was introduced by \cite{St72, St86} and has become a popular tool in proving distributional approximation results because of its power in handling dependence among random variables.
-We refer to \cite{BaCh05} and \cite{ChGoSh11} for an introduction to Stein's method.
-The notion of exchangeable pair was introduced by \cite{St86}, and first used in \cite{Di77}.
-The concentration inequality approach was also introduced by Stein (see \cite{HoCh78}) and was developed by \cite{Ch86, Ch98} and \cite{ChSh01, ChSh04}.
+Stein's method was introduced by Stein \cite{St72,St86} and has become a popular tool in proving distributional approximation results because of its power in handling dependence among random variables.
+We refer to Barbour and Chen \cite{BaCh05} and Chen, Goldstein and Shao \cite {ChGoSh11} for an introduction to Stein's method.
+The notion of exchangeable pair was introduced by Stein \cite{St86}, and first used in Diaconis \cite{Di77}.
+The concentration inequality approach was also introduced by Stein (see Ho and Chen \cite{HoCh78}) and was developed by Chen \cite{Ch86,Ch98} and Chen and Shao \cite{ChSh01,ChSh04}.
 This approach provides a smoothing technique and a way of obtaining third-moment bounds on the Kolmogorov distance.

-\ignore{ Exchangeability was exploited extensively in \cite{St86} to prove normal approximation results.
+\ignore{ Exchangeability was exploited extensively in Stein \cite {St86} to prove normal approximation results.
 However, not like the Berry-Esseen theorem, it naturally results in fourth-moment bounds on Kolmogorov distances.
 To overcome this difficulty, we first control the probability that some random variable takes values in a small interval, then use such a concentration inequality to prove third-moment bounds on Kolmogorov distances.
 This approach is called the concentration inequality approach.
-The concentration inequality approach has been used to prove a Berry-Esseen bound for sums of i.i.d. random variables in \cite{HoCh78}, and for sums of locally dependent random variables in \cite{ChSh04}.
-Recently, this approach has been extended to multivariate setting in \cite{ChFa11}. }
+The concentration inequality approach has been used to prove a Berry-Esseen bound for sums of i.i.d. random variables in Ho and Chen \cite{HoCh78}, and for sums of locally dependent random variables in Chen and Shao \cite{ChSh04}.
+Recently, this approach has been extended to multivariate setting in \citeauthor{ChFa11} \cite{ChFa11}. }